mjfrigaard/sharing-your-work/manuscript/02chapter.md

 In [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X), authors Hunt and Thomas advise *'Keep[ing] Knowledge in Plain Text'*.
 This sentiment has been repeated [here](https://simplystatistics.org/2017/06/13/the-future-of-education-is-plain-text/), [here](https://richardlent.github.io/post/the-plain-text-workflow/), and [here](http://plain-text.co/index.html#introduction).

-We recommend you keep your files, notes, and any pertinent documentation about your project in plain text files.
+We recommend keeping files, notes, and any pertinent documentation about our project in plain text files.
 The reasons for this will become more apparent as we move through the example, but I wanted to outline a few here:

 - plain text lasts forever (files written 40 years ago are still readable today)
 - plain text can be *converted* to any other kind of document